represent

 釋義

-to take part in a competition as the officially chosen member or team of a particular country, school, or organisation
+to participate in an athletic contest game or other competition as a chosen member of a particular country, school, team, or organisation

 例句

-João will represent Brazil in the Olympic swimming competition next summer.
+Lakshmi will represent Kenya in the Olympic marathon next summer.

 同義詞